-Guaranteed interest contracts: Valued at the amount plan participants or plan sponsors would receive currently if they were to withdraw or transfer funds within the Plan prior to their maturity.
+Guaranteed interest contracts: Fair value is the amount plan participants would receive currently if they were to withdraw or transfer funds within the Plan prior to their maturity for an event other death, disability, termination or retirement.
+This fair value represents contract value adjusted to reflect current market interest rates only to the extent such market rates exceed crediting rates.